 - maintain a 3.5 GPA.

 Selection and interviews: After the application deadline, Beckman faculty mentors will review all applications and select the top three to five students for a panel interview.
 Finalists will be selected based on academic qualifications, enthusiasm for research and quality of previous laboratory work.
-Finalists will be notified by Feb.
-8.
+Finalists will be notified one week after the interview process.